MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/driver-mfts-on-multi-pin-cameras.md

 ---
-title: Using Driver MFTs on multi-pin cameras
+title: Using Driver MFTs on Multi-Pin Cameras
 description: Some cameras provide separate pins for preview, capture, and stills.
 These multi-pin cameras pose unique challenges to developers.
 This topic covers some points to consider when developing a camera driver MFT on a multi-pin camera. ms.date: 03/17/2023
 ---